MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/achievements-2017/simplified-achievements.md

 Game developers have also repeatedly shared feedback that they appreciate and value certain features that were introduced along with the Cloud-Powered Achievements system:

-1. New user experience features such as achievement progression, real-time updates, concept art rewards, and posting unlocks into activity feed.
+1. User experience features such as achievement progression, real-time updates, concept art rewards, and posting unlocks into activity feed.

 2. Configuration improvements such as a service config instead of a local config that must be included in the game package (such as gameconfig, XLAST, and SPA) and the ability to easily edit achievement strings and images after the game has shipped.

 Achievements 2017 is a replacement of the existing Cloud-Powered Achievements system for future titles to use that makes it even easier for Xbox game developers to configure achievements, integrate achievement unlocks and updates into the game code, and validate that the achievements are working as expected.

 ## What’s different with Achievements 2017